 Shell Cameos, as used in cameo jewelry, for the most part or shell.
 They make cameos from about 26 different types of shell but for the most part there shell that came from the sea.
-The setting may be gold, silver, brass, or pinchbeck but the cleaning is almost the same.
+The setting may be gold, silver, brass, or pinchback but the cleaning is almost the same.

 There are quite a few fancy and expensive ways to clean cameo jewelry such as ionic cleaners, steam cleaners, and many more.
 But whenever you enter a priceless old cameo into the modern world of cleaners you take a chance of damaging your cherished piece of jewelry.
 If you have to choose one i would go with the ionic cleaner rather then the others just because you will rarely have any damage with that particular cleaner.
-Be sure to get the one with the electrical cord because the battery powered ones just dont have as much umph.
+Be sure to get the one with the electrical cord because the battery powered ones just do not have as much umph.

 #1.
 Start with the metal cameo frame and to clean it no matter if your cameo is silver, gold or brass use some red jewelers rouge.
 Its only about $4 and it will last you about 5 years.
 Rub the red jewelers rouge vigorously on a cloth. (old cotton underwear works great) and then rub the cameo frame lightly with the cloth for a good shine.
-After that you can start the process below_________It is highly recommended that you do this over a carpeted floor or bed or somewhere if you drop it or it slips from your hand your cameo will not break on the floor below.
+After that you can start the process below.
+It is highly recommended that you do this over a carpeted floor or bed or somewhere if you drop it or it slips from your hand your cameo will not break on the floor below.

 #4.
-Unless the back is really dirty I would not go there you might break a pin or bail and then you are in trouble.
+Unless the back is really dirty, I would not go there.
+You might break a pin or bail and then you are in trouble.
 Leave it be.

 #5.
 Rinse it with medium warm water and pat dry and you got a clean cameo again!

-Preston Reuther is a jewelry designer that has been collecting, showing and selling Antique cameos and Vintage Cameos for more then 20 years.
+Preston Reuther is a jewelry designer that has been collecting, showing and selling Antique cameos and Vintage Cameos for more than 20 years.
 He has written several e-books on jewelry design, produced over 50 jewelry making videos, and written over 1000 articles on designer jewelry Visit his cameo jewelry collection at www.cameojewelry.com or e-mail him by calling